Ucef75/Examaneti/README.md

 `git push -u origin your-new-branch-name`
 -> then directly open the GitLab space in your browser, go to the home page of the project and you'll find a notification of a merge request
 choose me as a reviewer and controller and disable the choice of delete branch after merging
--> as first step when start working run this command to update the local project in your pc from the remote repo
+-> As first step when start working run this command to update the local project in your pc from the remote repo
+`git pull origin main
+`